maybebyte/anthesis/pages/software.md

 **Firefox Addons**

 I try my best not to pile on the addons.
-They are mostly for privacy because [the modern web sucks](https://suckless.org/sucks/web/).
+They're mostly for privacy because [the modern web sucks](https://suckless.org/sucks/web/).

 [Bloody